B-Core/AbundanceFunctions/README.md

 Another way of thinking about this is that probeset_df is not generating appropriate feature and probeset IDs.

-We suspect/hope that this issue might be resolved once we get a tool to process .cdf files.
+We suspect/hope that this issue might be resolved once we get a tool to process/parse .cdf files.

 In the meantime, Summarize\_by\_some\_custom\_ID throws a warning if the user provides oligoFeatureSetObj, NormWithRownames\_mat, featureID\_v, **and** customID\_v and the two summarized_mats don't have the same nrows().